grasslandnetwork/cliptions/browser-use/ROADMAP.md

 - **From Manual Process to Automated Orchestration**: Full automation of round management, fee collection, and payout distribution

 **Immediate Benefits:**
-- **Reusability**: Core reply extraction logic from `get_twitter_replies.py` can be extended for commitments and reveals
+- **True Modularity**: Modules are truly interchangeable, not just similar in pattern.
-- **Testability**: Each module can be unit tested in isolation
+- **Testability**: Easy to mock dependencies by creating a test implementation of an interface.
-- **Maintainability**: Clear separation of concerns makes debugging and updates easier
+- **Maintainability**: Clear contracts make the system easier to understand and debug.
-- **Scalability**: New features can be added without modifying existing modules
+- **Scalability**: New features can be added by creating new classes that conform to existing interfaces.